kaiserpreusse/graphio/docs/api_reference/base.md

 # Base API Reference

-The `Base` class manages the global driver connection and model registry for the OGM system.
+The `Base` class manages the global driver connection, database configuration, and model registry for the OGM system.

 ## Class Definition